Lizzo wows in orange, Doja Cat dons black Latex at Grammys

 Viola Davis, meanwhile, completed her EGOT by winning a Grammy at the Grammys pre-telecast ceremony in a Naeem Kahn red, silver and blue tiered sequin short-sleeved gown.

 Shania Twain isn’t up for a Grammy.
 She’s not presenting.
-That, she says, freed her to have fun with fashion.
+That, she said, freed her to have fun with fashion.
 Twain’s hair was red and her Harris Reed wide-belled pantsuit was adorned with huge black polka dots against white.
-She topped it off with a high, matching wide-brim hat.
+She topped it off with a towering, matching wide-brim hat.

 “Here I am with all my new fun things to wear,” she says.
 Reed is a young British American designer she wanted to support.
 Her goal: “I just wanted to add some pop and cheer.”